 A critical study of traditions, trends, issues, and major thinkers in contemporary evangelicalism.
 3 hours.

-TS1006 Seminar on the History of Doctrine The Division
+TS1006 Seminar on the History of Doctrine The Division A study of the historical development of

 A study of the historical development of Christian doctrines from the Patristic through the Modern era.
 3 hours.